In this article, we focus on a range of school security threats and risks to teacher and pupil safety.

 For burglars who take their chances, a solid CCTV system should be high on the security system shopping list.
 School CCTV systems can be monitored internally or remotely and should be an active deterrent.

-For schools with vast grounds, and easy access points, a perimeter security system can be deployed as the first line of defence.
+For schools with vast grounds and easy access points, a perimeter security system can act as the first line of defence.

 Violence and bullying

 Fights and scuffles often break out in the playground.
-This can be managed easily.
+This is easy to deal with.

-However, the rise of teachers being attacked by pupils is frightening.
+However, the rise of pupils attacking teachers is frightening.
 An ongoing issue within schools is, and always has been bullying.

-For the pupil being bullied, it can be life changing.
+For the pupil experiencing bullying, it can be life changing.
 For their parents and guardians of the pupil it is a worrying and upsetting time.

 Examples of violence and bullying in schools